koji-project/koji/docs/source/server_howto.rst

 Koji Web - Interface for the Masses
 ===================================

-Koji-web is a set of scripts that run in mod_wsgi and use the Cheetah templating engine to provide an web interface to Koji. koji-web exposes a lot of information and also provides a means for certain operations, such as cancelling builds.
+Koji-web is a set of scripts that run in mod_wsgi and use the Jinja templating engine to provide an web interface to Koji. koji-web exposes a lot of information and also provides a means for certain operations, such as cancelling builds.